-Educational institutions face the unique challenge of balancing the needs of students and faculty in a complex regulatory environment with variable governmental enforcement, all while maintaining the mission, culture and core values of the institution.
+Educational institutions face the unique challenge of balancing the needs of students and faculty in a complex regulatory environment with variable governmental enforcement, all while maintaining the mission, culture, and core values of the institution.

-Taft’s coordinated, multi-disciplinary team allows us to provide these entities with pragmatic counsel across issues and disciplines.
+Taft’s coordinated, multidisciplinary team allows us to provide these entities with pragmatic counsel across issues and disciplines.
 Whether your organization is a large or small college or university, a public or private school, a for-profit or non-profit institution, or an academic medical center, Taft will provide the representation you need to resolve complex legal issues and efficiently accomplish your goals.

 Taft has a long and substantial history of representing educational institutions.
 We are acutely aware of the multi-faceted challenges — from financial risk to adverse public opinion — that each legal matter brings to these institutions.
-By leveraging our wealth of experience across practice areas, we provide education institutions with the highly-disciplined and strategic approach they need to tackle the complex and varied legal situations they encounter.
+By leveraging our wealth of experience across practice areas, we provide education institutions with the highly disciplined and strategic approach they need to tackle the complex and varied legal situations they encounter.

 Our attorneys routinely counsel colleges and universities on numerous issues in areas, including:

-- Corporate Governance & Fiduciary Duties
+- Corporate Governance and Fiduciary Duties

-- Corporate Transactions & Financings
+- Corporate Transactions and Financings

 - Environment and Energy